(888) 448-0302 Talk to a recovery specialist 24/7

 Cultural/Historical

-Historical records show that indigenous tribes of North America have practiced mind altering, spiritual rituals for centuries prior to and during European colonization.
-In the past, tribes utilized various mind-altering, psychoactive substances to help achieve states of altered conscious, along with non-medicinal approaches such as fasting and sleep deprivation.
+Historical records show that indigenous tribes of North America have practiced mind-altering, spiritual rituals for centuries before and during European colonization.
+In the past, tribes utilized various mind-altering, psychoactive substances to help achieve altered conscious states, along with non-medicinal approaches such as fasting and sleep deprivation.
 Psychotropic substances such as peyote and tobacco were the most common.

 Historical researchers believe that the influence of European alcohol and attitudes on native populations may have contributed initially to drinking problems within the native community.
 The introduction of such strong intoxicants on a population that was not genetically predisposed to handle them likely caught many Native Americans off guard.
 We also know that alcohol was commonly used in trades and informal bonding rituals.